duoplex/dumbs1hacks/README.md

 Sonic the Hedgehog
 ============
-This is just SOnic the Hedgehog.
+This is just Sonic the Hedgehog.

 s1disasm_git